Chatham House: "APC window-dressing Tinubu on a global stage" - Dele Momodu

-Tinubu’s Chatham House Speech: Atiku’s Ally Spills ‘Hidden Details’ About Jagaban’s Performance
+Tinubu’s Chatham House Speech: Atiku’s Ally Blasts APC, Drags El-Rufai, Fayemi to the Mud

 - The performance of the APC presidential flagbearer in the United Kingdom has continued to generate heated reactions in the polity